Robustness to Sparse Adversarial Corruption in Arbitrary Linear Measurements: Beyond Exact Recovery

-To contextualize our contributions, we first review the recoverable information in simpler settings.
-In the absence of corruption ($\by = \bA \xS$), the most informative set is $\xS + \ker(\bA)$, since any $\xS + \bv$ with $\bv \in \ker(\bA)$ produces the same measurements.
-If the corruption support $I \subseteq [m]$ with $|I| \leq q$ were known, then the most informative set would be $\xS + \ker(\bA_{[m] \setminus I})$, obtained by discarding the corrupted measurements.
-In this paper, we establish the analogue of these results when the $q$-sparse corruption is unknown.
+where $\bU$ denotes the orthogonal projector onto $\cR$.
+Equivalently, the orthogonal projection $\bU\xS$ is a canonical representative of the robust information: it is the minimum-norm element of the set $\xS+\ker(\bU)$.

-\textbf{Our Contributions.} We begin by introducing the notions of ambiguity sets and robust functions, and establish a necessary and sufficient condition linking them (see Proposition~\ref{thm:general-recoverability}), forming a framework for reasoning about adversarial robustness.
-We then define the solution set associated with a robust function and, in Theorem~\ref{thm:tight-orth-proj}, identify a unique \emph{robust orthogonal projection matrix} $\bU$.
-This matrix ensures that (a) $\bU\xS$ is the $\ell_2$-optimal robust projection of $\xS$, and (b) the affine solution space $\xS + \ker(\bU)$ is the inclusion-wise minimal solution set among those generated by all robust functions.
-We provide an algorithm to compute $\bU$ (Algorithm~\ref{alg:projector}), and show that pairing it with $\ell_0$-decoding gives a constructive recovery procedure.
-Finally, in Section \ref{sec:alg} we validate our theory on a concrete example and study the performance of Algorithm~\ref{alg:projector} on small scale numerical experiments.
+Our result \eqref{eq:intro-smallest-solution-set} has a natural form, analogous to familiar solution sets in simpler settings: in the absence of corruption ($\by = \bA \xS$), the solution set is $\xS + \ker(\bA)$, since any $\xS + \bv$ with $\bv \in \ker(\bA)$ produces the same measurements; if the corruption support $I \subseteq [m]$ with $|I| \leq q$ were known, then the solution set would be $\xS + \ker(\bA_{[m] \setminus I})$, obtained by discarding the corrupted measurements. \eqref{eq:intro-smallest-solution-set} establishes the analogue of these results when the $q$-sparse corruption is arbitrary and unknown.